kubeshop/botkube-docs/content/configuration/source.md

 sources:
   'k8s-events':

+    # Describes Kubernetes source configuration.
+    kubernetes:
       # Describes configuration for various recommendation insights.
       recommendations:
         # Recommendations for Pod Kubernetes resource.
         pod:
           # If true, notifies about Pod containers that use `latest` tag for images.
           noLatestImageTag: true
           # If true, notifies about Pod resources created without labels.
           labelsSet: true
         # Recommendations for Ingress Kubernetes resource.
         ingress:
           # If true, notifies about Ingress resources with invalid backend service reference.
           backendServiceValid: true
           # If true, notifies about Ingress resources with invalid TLS secret reference.
           tlsSecretValid: true

-    kubernetes:
       # Describes the Kubernetes resources you want to watch.
       resources:
         - name: v1/pods             # Name of the resource.
 Resource name must be in group/version/resource (G/V/R) format